tfabris/BlueGigaEmpeg/README.txt

 Apply power and pair Bluetooth
 ------------------------------------------------------------------------------
 Apply power to the empeg, and the BlueGigaEmpeg module will receive power.
+Make sure the Empeg is not in "sleep" mode, power to the tuner module connector is disabled in sleep mode.

 The first time you use the BlueGigaEmpeg, you will need to pair it with your Bluetooth car stereo.
+You might also wish to re-pair again after editing the BlueGigaEmpeg firmware or the WT32i firmware.
 The BlueGigaEmpeg has a RESET/PAIR button for this purpose.

+Procedure:

+- If your car stereo contains a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing, make sure to delete that earlier pairing because its security key will be different.

+- Press the RESET/PAIR button on the BlueGigaEmpeg.
+Its LED should light up blue for about 30 seconds or so.

+- On the car stereo, initiate pairing mode.
+Look for the device "empeg Car".

+- If the pairing doesn't work the first time, try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.

+Car and empeg should be playing nicely together now, assuming everything else is working correctly.
+Audio from the empeg comes out of your car stereo's speakers, the stereo's track change controls will change tracks on the empeg, and the track titles will appear on the car stereo's screen.

-After you have successfully paired with your car stereo, you should not need to pair it again, it should automatically reconnect each time you start your car.
+After you have successfully paired with your car stereo, you should not need to pair it again each time you get in the car.
+It should automatically reconnect each time you start your car.

+Some car stereos will let you pair your phone and the BlueGigaEmpeg at the same time.
+My Honda allows me to do this.
+When pairing, the touch screen lets me choose whether the paired device is a "phone" device or a "music" device.
+I choose to pair my phone as a phone, and the empeg Car as a music device.
+Then, each time I start my car, they both pair up correctly.
+I can use the steering wheel controls to initiate a speakerphone call which automatically mutes and pauses the music from the empeg.

+Technical details and notes:

 When you press the RESET/PAIR button on the BlueGigaEmpeg, it does the
 following: